Condorello/JCW-Pro-Exhaust-Controller/README.md

 12v (red cable) from the fuse box ---> +IN of the board

-GND (black cable) from the fuse box ---> -IN of the board
+GND (black cable) from the spare black cable going to the chassis near the PWM control unit ---> -IN of the board

 PWM (cable to be jumpered) ---> NO (for valve open by default) or NC (for closed by default)